Balsam Fir Needle

 Topical: Dilute with a carrier oil

-and apply on area of concern, bottoms of feet or as desired.
+and apply on area of concern or as desired.

 Directly inhale or diffuse